peterkahumu/Expense-tracker-system/README.md

 ## CSS Styling:
         Create a CSS file named styles.css.
-        Style your portfolio using CSS to make it visually appealing.
+        Style your website using CSS to make it visually appealing.
         Utilize CSS properties such as font-family, color, background-color, margin, padding, border, text-align, etc.
         Ensure your webiste is responsive and looks good on different screen sizes (desktop, tablet, mobile).